-During the period, the Group remained at low levels of activity and capitalised \$0.9m of exploration and evaluation costs.
-The Group evaluated during the period, the relevant indicators of impairment, and concluded that there were no indicators present to indicate any impairment.
+During the year, the Group remained at low levels of activity and capitalised approximately \$0.7m of exploration and evaluation costs.
+The Group assessed during the year, the relevant indicators of impairment, and concluded that there were no indicators present to indicate any impairment.
 How our audit addressed the key audit matter